 Unwanted hair is an embarrassing problem for both men and women.
 Noninvasive laser hair removal has become the gold standard for permanent hair removal with no down time and little maintenance needed.
 Shaving, waxing, and electrolysis are not only painful, but must be repeated indefinitely.
-At our medical spa, Dermlounge, Dr. Neil J. Zemmel and Rachel Duke, NP have the expertise and knowledge to safely help reduce and possibly eliminate unwanted hair from any part of the body or face.
+At our medical spa, Dermlounge, Dr. Neil J. Zemmel and Megan J. Goff, PA-C have the expertise and knowledge to safely help reduce and possibly eliminate unwanted hair from any part of the body or face.

 How Laser Hair Removal Works